mikependon/RepoDB.NET/pages/operations/executescalar.md

 # ExecuteScalar

 This method is used to execute a raw-SQL directly towards the database.
-It returns a value of the first-row's first-column of the resultset.
+It returns the value of the first-row's first-column from any kind of resultsets.
 This method supports all types of RDMBS data providers.

 #### Code Snippets